Ahmed al-Omda

-Ahmed al-Omda Badi (أحمد العمدة) is a Sudanese politician and officer currently serving as governor of Blue Nile State since mid-2021.
+Ahmed al-Omda Badi (أحمد العمدة بادي) is a Sudanese politician and officer currently serving as governor of Blue Nile State since mid-2021.
 He has overseen the deadly Blue Nile clashes between 2022 and early 2023, and has supported SAF commander Abdelfattah al-Burhan during the Sudanese civil war since its outbreak in April 2023.

 Early life and time in SPLM-N

 Little is known about al-Omda's early life, although he is related to Malik Agar.
 In 2006, when the Sudan People's Liberation Movement split into the Sudanese SPLM-N headquartered in Blue Nile, al-Omda was appointed brigadier general over Joseph Teka.
 Omda sided with Malik Agar during the SPLM-N's split between Agar's faction and Abdelaziz al-Hilu's faction.
 In 2008, Agar appointed Omda to lead the fifth front of the SPLM-N in Blue Nile.

 By 2017, Omda was the leader of the 2nd Front.
 That year, Omda launched several attacks that killed and injured refugees in Blue Nile and along the South Sudanese border.

 In 2020, Omda signed a peace agreement between Agar's faction of SPLM-N and the Sudanese transitional government, mediated by South Sudan.
 The agreement was part of the wider Juba Peace Agreement to end the War in Darfur.